mthh/jenkspy/README.rst

    using *appveyor* / *travis* at first - now it uses *GitHub Actions*).
 -  Getting the break values! (and fast!).
 No fancy functionality provided, but contributions/forks/etc are welcome.
--  Other python implementations are currently existing but not as fast nor available on PyPi.
+-  Other python implementations are currently existing but not as fast or not available on PyPi.

 .. |Build status GH| image:: https://github.com/mthh/jenkspy/actions/workflows/wheel.yml/badge.svg
    :target: https://github.com/mthh/jenkspy/actions/workflows/wheel.yml